 Rather than worrying about personal safety in Istanbul, you’d probably be better off worrying about being ripped off more than anything else.
 There are several well-documented scams that many tourists fall foul of.
 To help you out, we’ll talk about those in a moment.

-For now, let’s talk about whether Istanbul is safe during the evening hours and for solo female travel.
+For now, let’s talk about whether Istanbul is safe at night and for solo female travel.

 Here are a few tips to help keep your family safe while enjoying all that Istanbul has to offer:

 - First and foremost, always be aware of your surroundings.
 Keep an eye on your kids at all times, especially when they are near busy streets or crowded areas.
-If possible, stick to well-lit and populated areas when out and about after dark
+If possible, stick to well-lit and populated areas when out and about after dark.

 - Secondly, be sure to educate your children about stranger danger.
 Teach them not to talk to strangers or accept gifts from them.
-If they do get lost, they should know to go to a police officer or security guard for help
+If they do get lost, they should know to go to a police officer or security guard for help.

-Editors note: I was in Istanbul with my two sons (aged 5 & 10) in 2023, and I can say we never once felt unsafe.
+Editor’s note: I was in Istanbul with my two sons (aged 5 & 10) in 2023, and I can say we never once felt unsafe.
 I made sure to hold the boys’ hands and reminded them each day not to run ahead or move away from me – just because the city was so packed!
 But I do that in every big city we visit as a precaution.

 If you want to be extra safe, wear a money belt under your shirt rather than putting your belongings in your pockets.